sciolizer/intellihack/README.md

 }
 ```

 Implementing Runnable is mandatory.
-Implementing AutoCloseable is optional.
+Implementing Closeable is optional.
 Constructor arguments
 are also optional.

 To test this example, copy the file to an IntelliJ plugin project, add an IntelliHack runtime configuration,